 Now it’s time to re-energize organizations and take a second look at the strategy.
-By reading this article, you will learn what steps are worth taking in order to support your business development, regardless of the uncertain future.
+By reading this article, you will learn what steps are worth taking in order to sustain business growth, regardless of the uncertain future.

 Every industry is adapting to life during a pandemic in its own way.
-Some business owners perceive the global crisis as an opportune moment for innovations and new ideas while others stay more conservative and tend to pause their investments.
-Anyway, all of us need to make adjustments to meet the new market needs and conditions.
+Some business owners perceive the global crisis as an opportune moment for innovations and new ideas, while others stay more conservative and tend to pause their investments.
+Anyway, all of us need to make adjustments to meet the latest market needs and conditions.

 According to PwC’s CEO Panel Survey conducted in June and July 2020, three main business model changes which CEOs plan to implement are:

 The first step of sustaining business growth is rethinking your business strategy.
-There are many ways to lead, but regardless of your business type or its location, you need to ask yourself if the recent global events changed the relevancy of your proposition.
-Your product may not answer the same needs as before and it may turn out that making adaptations are essential to selling what you offer.
+There are many ways to lead, but regardless of your business type or location, you need to ask yourself if the recent global events changed the relevancy of your proposition.
+Your product may not answer the exact needs as before, and it may turn out that making adaptations are essential to selling what you offer.

 CFOs are pursuing changes across many dimensions to capture growth.
 Changes to products or service offerings, whether new or repurposed, are by far the most pressing, according to 63% of respondents.
 Pricing strategies are also going to play an important role, with 41% of CFOs citing their importance to revenue growth (source: PwC’s US CFO Pulse Survey)

 Reimagine the new normal and be clear about how regulatory and competitive environments in the industry may shift.
-Your business strategy needs to include actions that your business is going to take rather than reactions to the current situation.
-It will allow you, as a business owner or CEO, to pursue elements of your plan when you want to, not when you are forced to.
+Your business strategy needs to include actions that your business will take rather than reactions to the current situation.
+As a business owner or CEO, it will allow you to pursue elements of your plan when you want to, not when you are forced to.

-The digital capabilities of the company in the early days of the pandemic determined its ability to adapt to rapidly changing circumstances.
-The companies that joined the remote revolution earlier could adapt digitization processes among both employees and customers much faster.
-At a time when some companies lost their valuable time switching into the new reality, others could devote it to improving the rules of remote work, which they had already developed earlier.
+The company's digital capabilities in the early days of the pandemic determined its ability to adapt to rapidly changing circumstances.
+The companies that joined the remote revolution earlier could quickly adapt digitization processes among employees and customers.
+When some companies lose their valuable time switching into the new reality, others could devote it to improving remote work rules, which they had already developed earlier.

-Dell, as an example, announced in 2016 that work from home becomes a part of their business strategy.
+Dell, as an example, announced in 2016 that working from home has become a part of its business strategy.
 This year, well-known brands like Indeed, Microsoft, Google, Facebook, Twitter, Shopify, Slack, American Express, and Airbnb have either extended their remote work policies or plan to let much of their staff work from home permanently.

-As long as the job doesn’t require the physical presence of an employee you should take advantage of the possibility of remote collaboration.
+As long as the job doesn't require an employee's physical presence, you should take advantage of the possibility of remote collaboration.
 The main pros argument is to have easy access to highly-skilled employees.
-Hiring, especially IT specialists is hard.
-Now, companies don’t need to source candidates from a geographically limited talent pool and compete against each other for the best of them.
+Hiring, especially IT specialists, is hard.
+Now, companies don't need to source candidates from a geographically limited talent pool and compete against each other for the best of them.

 There is a demand gap for many jobs in the technology field, with data showing that job seeker interest in software architect job postings meets only 29.4% of the employer demand and dev ops job postings meet only 39.6%.
 With companies desperate to achieve their hiring goals, they’re often settling for subpar candidates, with results showing over half (53%) of respondents have hired tech talent despite candidates not meeting the job description requirements (source: Indeed)

 Nowadays, your company has an opportunity to search for candidates based on their qualifications and suitability for roles - where they come from no longer matters.
-As a result, a business can more effectively pursue top talent, but can also take advantage of a more diverse workforce.
+As a result, a business can more effectively pursue top talent and take advantage of a more diverse workforce.
 Moreover, it can be especially beneficial for startups.
-A remote talent pool gives smaller companies the ability to compete with larger corporations because the project itself is gaining importance, not the company's benefits.
+A remote talent pool allows smaller companies to compete with larger corporations because the project itself is gaining importance, not the company's benefits.

 The size of the tech talent gap in different continents is increasing.
 In The Future of Work Report 2020 by Talent Alpha, you can read that the EU is currently experiencing an IT talent shortfall of up to 1 million.
 Moreover, a potential gap of another 700,000 IT workers is forecasted in the EU by 2030.

 Even countries with a high population like the USA, China, and India are in a similar situation.
-It all means that soon most of the companies will face a problem with recruiting qualified people for IT jobs in order to build digital products or implement digital transformation.
+It all means that soon most companies will face a problem with recruiting qualified people for IT jobs to build digital products or implement digital transformation.

 According to OECD and WEF data, the fact that every industry is pursuing Digital Transformation only increases the importance of tech skills, which is not only relevant for IT specialists but to the entire global workforce.
 According to the EU Commissioner for the Digital Economy, after 2020, up to 90% of jobs will require digital skills, meaning that digital skills become an essential competency and the backbone of economic growth (source: Talent Alpha).

-In this case, it is also worth recalling the Pareto principle, also known as the 80-20 rule which may refer to a skill-oriented mindset.
+In this case, it is also worth recalling the Pareto principle, also known as the 80-20 rule, which may refer to a skill-oriented mindset.
 According to it, 80% of the work can be done by 20% of qualified specialists, which means that skills count more than having a full-time employee.
-In order to implement this approach, you need to open up to the idea of inviting specialists to complete only specific parts of the project and be ready to accept that they can work also for different organizations.
+To implement this approach, you need to open up to the idea of inviting specialists to complete only specific parts of the project and be ready to accept that they can also work for different organizations.